polterguy/phosphorusfive/README.md

 The paradox is, that due to neither using OOP nor inheritance, in any ways, Hyperlambda facilitates for perfect encapsulation, and polymorphism, without even as much as a trace of inheritance, OOP or objects.

-You can easily create your own Active Events, that creates much more  complex widgets than what's shown above.
-Below is a piece of
+You can easily create your own Active Events, incrementally, building on top of your previously created Active Events, that creates much richer
-Hyperlambda that creates an Ajax TreeView, which allows you to browse your folders on disc.
+Ajax widgets than what's shown above.
+Below is a piece of Hyperlambda that creates an Ajax TreeView, which allows you to browse your folders on disc.

 ```
 create-container-widget